 Step 1: Remove the old bathroom faucet.

 First, remove the old faucet from your sink.
-To do this, you will need to disconnect the two water supply lines, located underneath the sink.
+To do this, you must disconnect the two water supply lines underneath the sink.
 The lines will be disconnected from the valves of the water supply.

 Before disconnecting, turn the valves off and place a towel underneath to catch any water drips.
 Using a wrench, disconnect the lines from the valves.

 Then, find where the supply lines connect to the fastener of the sink faucet.
 Use a wrench to disconnect the fastener so the faucet will easily lift out of the countertop.
 Discard the old faucet along with the water supply lines (only if new supply lines came with the new faucet!).